whatisnuclear/website/barn-jams.md

 ## Notable features of some cross sections
 You&rsquo;ll notice in the first two plots that the U-235 fission cross section is much higher than the U-238 fission cross section.
 This means U-235 fissions more often.
 You&rsquo;ll also notice that the fission and absorption cross sections are high at low energy.
-The high probability of thermal U-235 fission is why thermal (or slow neutron) reactors were the only ones possible before <a href="{% link isotopes.md %}#enrichment">enrichment</a> was invented.
+The high probability of U-235 fission from slow neutrons is why slow-neutron reactors  (aka *thermal* reactors) were the only ones possible before <a href="{% link isotopes.md %}#enrichment">enrichment</a> was invented.
 You can also see that capture (gamma) cross sections tend to get small at very high energy, while the fission cross sections level off.
 This is a general trend among most actinides and is part of the reason that <a href="{% link fast-reactor.md %}">fast reactors</a> often have enough extra neutrons to be <a href="{% link recycling.md %}">breeder reactors</a>.

 Also note that the resonances tend to get closer and closer together as we go